GAMMAGARD LIQUID IV Side Effects

-Side effects are defined as events occurring during or within 72 hours of infusion or any casually related event occurring within the study period.
+*Side effects are defined as events occurring during or within 72 hours of infusion or any causally related event occurring within the study period.2

 References: 1.
 Younger MEM, ed.
-IDF Guide for Nurses on Immune Globulin Therapy for Primary Immunodeficiency Diseases.
-3rd ed.
-Towson, MD: Immune Deficiency Foundation; 2012.
-2. GAMMAGARD LIQUID [Immune Globulin Infusion (Human)] 10% [package insert].
-Westlake Village, CA: Baxter Healthcare Corporation.
+IDF Guide for Nurses: Immunoglobulin Therapy for Primary Immunodeficiency Diseases.
+4th ed.
+Towson, MD: Immune Deficiency Foundation; 2016.
+2. GAMMAGARD LIQUID [Immune Globulin Infusion (Human)] 10% [Prescribing Information].
+Westlake Village, CA: Baxalta US Inc.

 Sign up to get access to experienced Patient and Nurse Advocates, insurance and financial support, useful tools, and more.

 Questions about PI or PI treatments?
 Our trained Patient and Nurse Advocates can help, and asking your question is easy with our Ask An Advocate feature.